EMILY GREENWALD JOHNSON

 Ms. Greenwald Johnson raised over $2 million annually at the Northside Achievement Zone through her strength in writing about complex issues such as racial equity, multigenerational poverty, place-based disparities, data-driven improvement, collective impact, and the two-generation approach.
 She developed comprehensive annual grant plans, offering insights into strategy, cultivation, and stewardship, and worked with staff to support implementation and the achievement of grant goals and requirements.

-Ms. Greenwald Johnon’s contributions at Lifetrack included roles as a Grants and Reporting Manager from January 2015 to December 2016, and a Grant Writer from 2012 to 2015.
+Ms. Greenwald Johnon worked at the multi-purpose human services agency, Lifetrack, as a Grants and Reporting Manager from January 2015 to December 2016, and a Grant Writer from 2012 to 2015.
 Managing a $4.4 million portfolio of grants and government contracts, she increased revenue giving by 17% in her first year in the manager role.
 Ms. Greenwald Johnson coordinated staff and contractors, overseeing a schedule of over 100 proposals.
 Beyond grant management, she participated in program development, collaborating with senior staff to devise innovative logic models.
 Her role included aggregating and analyzing agency outcomes and demographics.